Risks for non-melanoma skin cancer

 Personal history of skin cancer

-People who have already had skin cancer (non-melanoma or melanoma) have a greater risk of developing another skin cancer, including BCC and SCC.
+If you've already had skin cancer (non-melanoma or melanoma), you have a greater risk of developing another skin cancer, including BCC and SCC.

 Ionizing radiation

-People who had radiation therapy (a source of ionizing radiation) have a greater risk of developing non-melanoma skin cancer in the treatment area.
-This type of skin cancer can develop 15 to 20 years after they received radiation therapy.
+People who've hadradiation therapy (a source of ionizing radiation) have a greater risk of developing non-melanoma skin cancer in the treatment area.
+This type of skin cancer can develop 15 to 20 years after they've received radiation therapy.

 Radiation exposure from nuclear fallout, such as in Hiroshima, Japan, is linked with a higher risk of developing non-melanoma skin cancer.